leanprover/theorem_proving_in_lean4/tactics.rst

       apply iff.intro,
         intro h,
         cases h.right with hq hr,
-          exact
-            show (p ∧ q) ∨ (p ∧ r),
-              from or.inl ⟨h.left, hq⟩,
+          exact or.inl ⟨h.left, hq⟩,
-        exact
-          show (p ∧ q) ∨ (p ∧ r),
-            from or.inr ⟨h.left, hr⟩,
+        exact or.inr ⟨h.left, hr⟩,
       intro h,
       cases h with hpq hpr,
-        exact
-          show p ∧ (q ∨ r),
-            from ⟨hpq.left, or.inl hpq.right⟩,
+        exact ⟨hpq.left, or.inl hpq.right⟩,
-      exact show p ∧ (q ∨ r),
-        from ⟨hpr.left, or.inr hpr.right⟩
+      exact ⟨hpr.left, or.inr hpr.right⟩
     end

-In fact, there is a ``show`` tactic, which is the analog of the ``show`` keyword in a proof term: it simply declares the type of the goal that is about to be solved, while remaining in tactic mode.
-With this tactic, the previous proof could we written as follows:
+In fact, there is a ``show`` tactic, which is the analog of the ``show`` keyword in a proof term.
+It simply declares the type of the goal that is about to be solved, while remaining in tactic mode.
+Moreover, in tactic mode, ``from`` is an alternative name for ``exact``.
+With the ``show`` and ``from`` tactics, the previous proof can be written more perspicuously as follows:

 .. code-block:: lean